killkoc/TabsTableWidget/README.md

 - **parseCSV**: Parses CSV data into an array of objects.
 It takes the CSV data as a parameter and returns an array of objects representing the CSV data.

 - **initializeTabs**: Initializes the tabs in the Tabs widget.
 It takes the parsed Google Sheet data as a parameter and returns a set of unique tab names.
+The assumption is that the first column of the Google Sheet is handled in a special manner as it contains information to generate tabs and filter the respective tab tables accordingly.
+The function takes the uniques of the first column as Tab Names and then filters the table rows by tab names.

 - **initializeTable**: Initializes the table in the Table widget.
 It takes the parsed Google Sheet data as a parameter.